Types of Accounts: Real, Personal & Nominal

 • All forms of income of business and gains, if any are to be credited.

-For Example – Whenever any salary is given to employees of the business entity salary A/c is debited or whenever any other expenses are incurred it is debited.
+A simple example of a nominal account can be seen: Whenever any salary is given to employees of the business entity salary A/c is debited or whenever any other expenses are incurred it is debited.
 On the contrary, when the business gets any discount, interest, etc these are credited whenever received by the business entity.
+Therefore, in debit all expenses and losses credit all incomes and gains.

 In addition, there are some other types of accounts in accounting that are as follows :